anchann/angularjs-typescript-e2e/README.md

 giving proposed solutions to as many typical real-world large app problems as possible.
 * An example of a working AngularJS app with end-to-end tests running against a mocked $httpBackend.
 * An example of how to manage default versus prod/dev/individual configs for your app
+* An example of how get resourse revving _really_ working.
+See details below.
+* An example of how to get html partials preloaded _with_ revving.

 ## What this project is _not_